bonitasoft/bonita-doc/md/bonita-docker-installation.md

 This environment variable is recommended for you to use the Bonita image.
 It sets the tenant administrator password for Bonita.
 If it is not specified, the default password `install` will be used.

 ### TENANT_LOGIN
 This optional environment variable is used in conjunction with TENANT_PASSWORD to define the username for the tenant administrator.
-If it is not specified, the default user of install will be used.
+If it is not specified, the default username `install` will be used.

 ### REST_API_DYN_AUTH_CHECKS
 This optional environment variable is used to enable/disable dynamic authorization checking on Bonita REST API.
 The default value is true, which will activate dynamic authorization checking.